neonevm/neon-evm.docs/docs/wallet/metamask_setup.md

 Your MetaMask wallet has been successfully installed, configured, and is ready to use.
 Enjoy!

 #### Option B: Manual Configuration
-In MetaMask browser extension's upper-right corner, click the red apple view element.
+In the MetaMask browser extension's upper-right corner, click the multicolored circle element in the top right.
 Select "Settings" from the dropdown menu to connect to the proxy server (Fig. 3).

 <div className='neon-img-box-600' style={{textAlign: 'center'}}>